A Study in Scarlet / The Sign of the Four

 In 1886 Arthur Conan Doyle was an impoverished doctor with a small practice in Southsea.
 He had a smart brass plaque outside but very few patients inside.
-Apart from his medical concerns, Arthur, then twenty-seven, had literary ambitions.
-In the longeurs between patients, he tried his hand at constructing a detective story, one in which the sleuth would reach his conclusions by deductive reasoning and not by accident.
+Apart from his medical concerns, Arthur, then twenty-seven had literary ambitions.
+In the longueurs between patients, he tried his hand at constructing a detective story, one in which the sleuth would reach his conclusions by deductive reasoning and not by accident.
 It was during these early scribblings that he began to pull together various threads from his past influences.
-From boyhood Edgar Allan Poe’s Auguste Dupin, the rational thinker from Murders in the Rue Morgue had been one of his heroes.
+From boyhood, Edgar Allan Poe’s Auguste Dupin, the rational thinker from Murders in the Rue Morgue had been one of his heroes.
 He also admired ‘the neat dovetailing’ of the plots of Gaboriau’s crime novels.
-And then there was Dr Joseph Bell, who had been one of Doyle’s tutors when he was studying medicine at
+And then there was Dr Joseph Bell, who had been one of Doyle’s tutors when he was studying medicine at Edinburgh University.
+Bell had the most remarkable powers of observation and prided himself that when he looked at a patient he could tell not only their disease but very often also their occupation and place of residence.
+Doyle observed in his autobiography, Memories and Adventures (1924) that if Bell ‘were a detective he would surely reduce this fascinating unorganised business [of detective work] to something nearer an exact science’.

 Doyle’s satisfaction with the finished result was not matched by the various publishers he approached with the manuscript.
 After collecting a large pile of rejection slips, reluctantly he accepted the offer of a mere £25 from Ward, Lock & Company who published Beeton’s Christmas Annual, 1887.
 For this niggardly sum, Doyle had to sign away the copyright of the novel.
 He never earned another penny from A Study in Scarlet.